apesurd/notes.CFA/Level2/FSA.md

  -[[TranslationInHyperinflationaryEnvironments_MA]] : Not problematic for [[TemporalMethod]]
 - [[CleanSurplusAccounting]]
 - [[DisclosuresAndTaxes_MA]]
+- Effect of currency appreciation and depreciation on Shareholder's equity.

 ## LOs
 - compare and contrast presentation in (reporting) currency, functional currency, and local currency